 In coordination with Prince William County, a future trail to be constructed by others has been proposed on parallel roadways.
-Two segments of this trail adjacent to proposed Park and Ride lots at University Blvd and along Balls Ford Road will be constructed as part of the Transform 66 project.
+Two segments of this trail adjacent to proposed park and ride lots at University Boulevard and along Balls Ford Road will be constructed as part of the Transform 66 project.

-The bike trail will be 10 feet wide, with a 2 foot-wide shoulder on each side, in accordance with VDOT standards.
-In certain space-constrained locations, the trail width may be reduced to 8 feet, with shoulders.
+The bike trail will be 10-feet wide, with a two-foot-wide shoulder on each side, in accordance with VDOT standards.
+In certain space-constrained locations, the trail width may be reduced to eight feet, with shoulders.